 New Canterbury Road has an annual average daily traffic volume of more than 20,000 vehicles.
-The applicant submitted a Noise Assessment Report with the application that demonstrates that the development will comply with the LAeq levels stipulated in Clause 102 of the SEPP.

-Conditions are included in the recommendation to ensure the measures required to achieve compliance with these levels are implemented into the development.
+The applicant submitted a Noise Assessment Report under the original application that demonstrated that the development will comply with the LAeq levels stipulated in Clause 102 of the SEPP.
+Conditions included in the consent to ensure the measures required to achieve compliance with these levels are implemented into the development remain unaltered by the modified proposal.